wattahay/cli-game-scripts/examples/controller.md

 > **Note:** If you map existing keys used by beast.py, then you do not have to get any keyboard key codes.
 You can still change the name of an entry in the beast.py file.

-### Example in the beast.py file
+### Using the provided example.

+1. In AntiMicroX, import the [example xbox360.gamecontroller.amgp file](https://github.com/wattahay/cli-game-scripts/blob/master/examples/xbox360.gamecontroller.amgp) file.
-1. Locate the KYBD array, which contains a commented out XBOX dictionary.
+2. Locate the KYBD array, which contains a commented out XBOX dictionary.
-2. Remove the pound sign to uncomment the line.
+3. Remove the pound sign to uncomment the line.
-3. Add a pound sign to another line to keep the options at 3.
+4. Add a pound sign to another line to keep the options at 3.

 > **Note:** The 1st 3 options are used if all 4 are uncommented.